Level Playing Field

 By manipulating AppleScript’s text item delimiters, we can perform a find-and-replace to change every minus sign to the word “minus” and every plus sign to the word “plus”.
 Once we do that, the value we want is indeed the third word from the end, which in AppleScript terminology is word -3.
 Once we copy that word, we just change the word “minus” back to the symbol ”-” and we have an LUFS value with the correct sign which can be read as a number.

-The script then sets the master level of the cue by taking the LUFS reference level (set at the top of the script), subtracting the measured LUFS, and then adding the fader level (also set at the top of the script).
+The script then sets the main level of the cue by taking the LUFS reference level (set at the top of the script,) subtracting the measured LUFS, and then adding the fader level (also set at the top of the script.)

 Finally, the script informs the user that all the audio files have been analyzed, and their levels set.
 The analysis and level setting is reasonably fast, but if you select a lot of cues you should be prepared to wait a bit.
 AppleScript has never won any awards for speed.

-Piano music: Public Domain.
-The Open Goldberg Variations is a project led by pianist Kimiko Ishizaka, working with MuseScore.com, to create a public domain recording and score of J.S.
-Bach’s masterpiece, Die Goldberg Variationen (BWV 988).
+Piano music: The Open Goldberg Variations, which is a project led by pianist Kimiko Ishizaka, working with MuseScore.com, to create a public domain recording and score of J.S.
+Bach’s main piece, Die Goldberg Variationen (BWV 988).

-Spoken word announcement: All rights reserved.
+Spoken word announcement: © Mic Pool, all rights reserved.
 Not for use outside this demo.